A Beginners Quick Start Guide to Git for WordPress

 This isn’t linked to your Git host, but it is recommended that you use the same name and email address for both (though you can easily change it at any time with the same commands below).
 Your name should be the name you want to be known by as a Developer.

-This is the name and email address that will be logged inside of Git when you make changes to your repo.
+This is the name and email address that will be logged inside Git when you make changes to your repo.
 If you’re working with multiple developers on a project, Git will record who made specific changes

 To set your name and email open up the terminal as outlined in the previous step.